nkestrel/dragselectlinktext/README.md

 **Select link text with easy drag gestures.**

-Selecting link text can be difficult, requiring careful cursor placement on the outside edges of the link or holding the alt key.
-The latter is cumbersome and can cause unwanted actions.
-Releasing the alt key too early results in the link being clicked and often the menu bar is toggled as it shares the same key-mapping.
-Drag gestures offer a better balance of functionality, making text selection easier while still allowing link dragging.
+Selecting link text has never been so easy!
+Don't fumble trying to select links from the outside edges or holding the alt key and possibly clicking the link by accident or triggering the menubar.
+Just perform a simple drag gesture on the link precisely where you want selection to start.

 Three different types of selection gestures are available: